mopidy/mopidy/docs/extensiondev.rst

 Extension development
 *********************

-.. warning:: Draft

-    This document is a draft open for discussion.
-It shows how we imagine that development of Mopidy extensions should become in the future, not how to currently develop an extension for Mopidy.

 Mopidy started as simply an MPD server that could play music from Spotify.
 Early on Mopidy got multiple "frontends" to expose Mopidy to more than just MPD
 clients: for example the Last.fm frontend what scrobbles what you've listened